CASP+: exam details and process [2022 update]

 The CASP+ exam consists of a maximum of 90 questions.
 There is no scaled score, and the exam is pass/fail.

 How long do you have to complete the exam?

 Candidates are given a maximum of 165 minutes to complete the test.

-What Is the Format of the Exam?
+What is the format of the exam?

-The exam is taken at a Pearson VUE testing center.
-With this link you can find a testing center near you.
-The CASP exam can be scheduled by creating an account and logging in here.
-The full process to register your exam is as follows:
+You may take this CompTIA certification exam through OnVUE online proctoring or in-person at a Pearson VUE testing center.
+The CASP+ exam can be scheduled by creating an account and logging in here.
+The full process to register for this exam is as follows:

 - Purchase an exam voucher

 - Locate a Pearson VUE-owned and operated test center in your area; otherwise, opt to take your exam online monitored by a VUE-certified proctor via webcam

 - Schedule, reschedule, or cancel an exam